 Rick is a Director in charge of the Firm’s San Antonio, Texas office and is a Past Chair of the Construction Law Section of the Texas State Bar.
 He holds Martindale Hubble’s highest peer review rating of “Preeminent AV” and Martindale Hubble’s designation as a Top Rated Lawyer in Construction.
-Rick was selected by his peers as a Texas Super Lawyer for 2013 and chosen for inclusion in The Best Lawyers in America® and Texas Best Lawyer® in the specialty of Construction Law each year since 2010.
+Rick was selected by his peers as a Texas Super Lawyer for 2012, 2013 and 2014.
+Rick has also been chosen for inclusion in The Best Lawyers in America® and Texas Best Lawyer® in the specialty of Construction Law each year since 2010.
 Under his leadership, the San Antonio office of Coats Rose has been ranked by U. S. News & World Report as a top Tier I law firm for Construction Law for 2013.

 Rick is licensed to practice in all Texas State Courts and in the Western Federal District Court, the Fifth and Eleventh Federal Circuit Courts of Appeals, and the United States Supreme Court.
 He serves as a Special Advisor to the Editorial Board of the South Texas College of Law Construction Law Journal.
 Rick is certified by Associated General Contractors of America as a BIM Instructor for AGC’s Unit 3: BIM Contract Negotiation & Risk Allocation.

 Rick is a frequent speaker on construction law issues, with significant experience in the development of strategies for the formation of business entities, the drafting and negotiating of all types of commercial contracts, including engineering, procurement and construction contracts for major industrial projects, industrial maintenance contracts, commercial construction contracts, and U. S. Government projects (for which he was required to hold a Top Secret security clearance).